Online Resources During Long-Distance Learning

 Welcome to the Counselor’s Corner,

 My name is Renee Schneider and I am a Taylor High School graduate with a passion for helping our Ducks achieve their full academic and social-emotional potential.
 I graduated from Texas A&M University and earned my Master’s Degree through Angelo State University.
-This is my 12th year in education.
+This is my 14th year in education.
 Before becoming a counselor, I enjoyed teaching at Northside Elementary and Pasemann Elementary.
 I live in Taylor with my husband of 26 years.
-Two of my sons are graduates of Taylor High School, and my other two sons are students at Taylor High School.
+Three of my sons are graduates of Taylor High School, and my youngest so is a junior at Taylor High School.
 We love being Taylor Ducks!

 I am excited to be providing services to the students at TH Johnson this year.
 The counseling program will empower all students to achieve their full academic, social, and personal potential to be a career, college, and community ready.